nimetbetul/kwk-l1-dance-instructions-kwk-students-l1-dur-072318/README.md

 2. Then, call the methods at the end of `dance_instructions.rb`, ensuring they are called in the proper order.
-This will bring all the elements of the dance together, and we can do so in code very elegantly.
+This will bring all the elements of the dance together, and we can do so in code very elegantly. def Gangnam Style-Dance Moves-Lower Body puts "plant legs far apart, bend knees slightly and keep posture loose." puts "Left right foot." puts "Return right foot to the ground." puts "Finishing with a small skip-step backward." end

+def Gangnam Style- skip-step Left puts "Lower left foot to the ground." puts "Bounce left foot back up slightly, kicking it a few inches back." puts "left, Right, Left and Left." end

+def Gangnam Style- skip-step Right puts "Lower right foot to the ground." puts "Bounce right foot back up slightly, kicking it a few inches back." puts "Right, Left, Right and Right." end

+def Gangnam Style-Bob the Reins puts "Holding your arms out in front of you, straight and at chest level." puts "Cross your right wrist over you left and hold them together." puts "Lift your arms up and down in a loose bouncing movement,